 There have been some positive changes in regard to the rights of women drivers in Saudi Arabia.
 Although women were previously not permitted to have driving licences in the Kingdom, the government has implemented legislation to change this and, since mid-2018, women are allowed to drive in Saudi Arabia.

 Historically, the bus network in Riyadh has been very limited.
 However, as part of the government's vision for 2030, it has been investing heavily in expanding public-transport systems in Riyadh.
 This means that more extensive bus routes are on the way.

-While buses do exist in Riyadh they are rarely used by expats.
-It's quite difficult for new arrivals to get to grips with the bus system in Riyadh as there are no posted stops and routes are usually written in Arabic.
-Some expat compounds provide busses for short journeys to and from nearby shopping centres.
+While buses do exist in Riyadh, they are rarely used by expats.
+It's quite difficult for new arrivals to get to grips with the bus system in Riyadh, as there are no posted stops and routes are usually written in Arabic.
+Some expat compounds provide buses for short journeys to and from nearby shopping centres.

 Taxis in Riyadh

-Taxis are abundant in Riyadh and are a good option for expats who don't want to buy a car.
-They are reasonably priced and drivers will usually use the meter if the passenger doesn’t negotiate a fixed price.
+Taxis are abundant in Riyadh and are an excellent option for expats who don't want to buy a car.
+They are reasonably priced, and drivers will usually use the meter if the passenger doesn’t negotiate a fixed price.

-The level of a taxi driver's English can vary from fairly decent to non-existent, so it's best to have the destination written down in Arabic before starting a journey.
+A taxi driver's English proficiency can vary from fairly decent to non-existent, so it's best to have the destination written down in Arabic before starting a journey.

-Ride-hailing services such as Uber are operational in Riyadh and can be a useful tool in bridging language barriers.
+Ride-hailing services such as Uber and local equivalent, Careem, are operational in Riyadh and can be a useful tool in bridging language barriers.